 Some people say that it should be called dressing unless it’s cooked inside the bird.
 But in our family, it’s always been called stuffing, so that’s what I call it.
 I don’t actually stuff my turkey, though.
 I follow the Alton Brown school of thought; he stuffs the turkey with aromatics, because he feels that stuffing draws moisture out of the bird (making the meat drier).
 But everybody expects a little stuffing with their Thanksgiving meal, whether you’re stuffing a turkey or not, so I like to prepare a batch in the slow cooker.
 This frees up oven space and makes the holiday prep just a little less manic.
 Knowing that the stuffing is slowly cooking, filling the air with delicious herby aroma, gives me one less thing to worry about.

 I make my Thanksgiving stuffing with the ultimate Jewish bread– challah!
 When cubed and toasted, this eggy bread becomes the perfect sponge for savory chicken broth and herbs.
-I’ve found that the stuffing doesn’t need butter or margarine (and those unnecessary calories) to taste great.
+This Challah Slow Cooker Stuffing doesn’t need butter or margarine (and those unnecessary calories) to taste great.
 It has plenty of flavor and mouth-watering aroma from fresh herbs, a good quality chicken broth, and sautéed vegetables.

-Think of this challah recipe as a base; you can add unique touches to make it your own.
-Some people integrate different spices, dried cranberries or sausage into their stuffing (if you are keeping kosher, use kosher sausage); I’ve added chestnuts in the past, which gave it a nice meatiness.
+Think of this stuffing recipe as a base; you can add unique touches to make it your own.
+Some people integrate different spices, dried cranberries or roasted turkey giblets.
 This year I’m thinking about adding some kosher Merguez sausage to mine for a spicy kick!

-Tip: If you want an extra chicken-y flavor in the stuffing, omit the first teaspoon of salt and dissolve 1 tsp of chicken consomme powder (or a bouillon cube) into the broth before adding to the challah cubes.
+Tip: If you want an extra savory flavor in the stuffing, omit the 1 tsp salt added with the broth.
+Instead, dissolve 1 tsp of chicken consomme powder (or a bouillon cube) into the broth before adding to the challah cubes.
 Taste the stuffing and season with additional salt at the end of cooking, if desired– chicken powder can be quite salty, so be sure to taste and season with care.

 Any purchase you make from The Shiksa Market helps to support my website, my recipes, and the free content I provide.
 If you have an Amazon login, it’s even easier to make a purchase.
 Thanks for browsing!